VillagerUnknown/VillagerCoin/README.md

 ### Planned Compatibility

-I hope, but cannot garauntee, to provide compatibility with the following mods:
+I hope, but cannot guarantee, to provide compatibility with the following mods:

 * JEI
 * Dungeons and Taverns